Jehovah's Witnesses: Governing Body

 The denomination is led by the Governing Body—an all-male group that varies in size.
 The Governing Body directs several committees that are responsible for administrative functions, including publishing, assembly programs and evangelizing activities.
 Doctrines of Jehovah's Witnesses are established by the Governing Body, which assumes responsibility for interpreting and applying scripture.
-The Governing Body does not issue a single, comprehensive statement of faith, but expresses its doctrinal positions in a variety of ways through publications published by the Watch Tower Society.
+The Governing Body does not issue a single, comprehensive statement of faith, but expresses its doctrinal positions through publications published by the Watch Tower Society.
 The publications teach that doctrinal changes and refinements result from a process of progressive revelation, in which God gradually reveals his will and purpose, and that such enlightenment or "new light" results from the application of reason and study.

 Sociologist Andrew Holden's ethnographic study of the group concluded that pronouncements of the Governing Body, through Watch Tower Society publications, carry almost as much weight as the Bible.
 The organization makes no provision for members to criticize or contribute to its teachings.
 Witness publications strongly discourage followers from questioning doctrine and counsel received from the Governing Body, reasoning that it is to be trusted as part of "God's organization".
 The denomination does not tolerate dissent over doctrines and practices; members who openly disagree with the group's teachings are expelled and shunned.